kmaasrud/vmc-fys4411/doc/src/04_results.md

 | $D=3, N=100$ | $161$ | $214$ | $0.004$ |
 | $D=3, N=500$ | $3990$ | $5280$ | $0.02$ |

-Table: Total time to calculate the local energy for $\alpha = 0.5$ with the specified parameters: $D$ dimensions and $N$ number of particles.
-Times are presented for the brute force Metropolis algorithm, the importance sampling algorithm and the analytical exact energy (the first two in Rust, the latter in Python). {#tbl:BF_vs_IM_VS_analytical}
+Table: Total time (in seconds) to calculate the local energy for $\alpha = 0.5$ with the specified parameters: $D$ dimensions and $N$ number of particles.
+Computation times are presented for the brute force Metropolis algorithm, the importance sampling algorithm and the analytical exact energy (the first two in Rust, the latter in Python). {#tbl:BF_vs_IM_VS_analytical}

 ## Finding the optimal $\alpha$